 However, when you clean the dishwasher regularly, you enable it to function smoothly.
 In turn, you cut down on energy bills.

-- Cleaning your dishwasher improves overall family health: When you clean your dishwasher regularly, you kill germs and other microorganisms that can contaminate your dishes.
+- Cleaning your dishwasher with baking soda improves overall family health: When you clean your dishwasher regularly, you kill germs and other microorganisms that can contaminate your dishes.
 As a result, you lower the risk of infections or sicknesses.

 Using baking soda and vinegar after every six months is the best way to clean the inside of your dishwasher.
 Even so, you need to do regular cleaning using warm soapy water.

 With that, you will love how your dishwasher will always look new and run efficiently.
 So, how should you go about it when deep cleaning the inside of a dishwasher?
 Let’s get to it.

 What You Will Need